softservedata/devopsweb/ZabbixPractical2/intro/text.md

 6. Sign in as a new user.
 7. Adding a new host to the Zabbix server
 8. Monitoring free space on the disk.
-9. Save the result of your work in the tracking system.
+9. Perform the task and save the result of your work in the tracking system.

 Zabbix is an enterprise-class open source distributed monitoring solution.